 Homemade French Fries, your favorite restaurant staple at home!
 These are so easy to make with just 2 main ingredients that you won’t be turning back.

-One of my favorite side dishes to order out at a casual restaurant or BBQ joint are crispy fries.
-BUT, they have to be hand-cut homemade fries or I’m not into it.
+Crispy french fries are one of my favorite side dishes to order at a casual restaurant or BBQ joint.
+BUT, they have to be hand-cut homemade french fries, or I’m not into it.

-With a crispy exterior and soft, almost creamy inside… they are just so addictive to me!
-That is the perfect Homemade French Fry texture right there!
+With a crispy exterior and soft, almost creamy inside… they are just so irresistible to me!
+That is the perfect fry texture right there.

 WHY THIS RECIPE WORKS:

-- With minimal ingredients, you can’t go wrong.
+- With minimal and basic ingredients, you can’t go wrong.

-- You can make as many or as little as you like.
+- You can make as many or as few as you like.

 - Use your favorite dipping sauce for these, or even seasoning.